ikogan/mod_auth_cas/README.md

 `CASLoginURL`           | NULL              | The URL to redirect users to when they attempt to access a CAS protected resource and do not have an existing session.
 The `service`, `renew`, and `gateway` parameters will be appended to this by mod_auth_cas if necessary.
 Include `http[s]://...`
 `CASValidateURL`        | NULL              | The URL to use when validating a ticket presented by a client in the HTTP query string (`ticket=...`).
 Must include `https://` and must be an HTTPS URL.
 `CASLogoutURL`          | NULL              | Optional.
 The URL to use when logging the user out of the CAS system.
 Must include `http[s]://`.
-`CASLogoutHandlerURL`   | NULL              | Required only if `CASLogoutURL` is used.
-Local url at which to handle logout calls.
-Requests with a valid session made to this URL will cause the session to be terminated and the user to be directed to `CASLogoutURL` if it's set.
+`CASLogoutUseReferer`   | Off               | In the event of a logout with no `redirectUri` specified, try to use the referer to determine where to send the user after a successful logout.
 `CASProxyValidateURL`   | NULL              | The URL to use when performing a proxy validation.
 This is currently an unimplemented feature, so setting this will have no effect.
 `CASRootProxiedAs`      | NULL              | This URL represents the URL that end users may see in the event that access to this Apache server is proxied.
 This will override the automatic generation of service URLs and construct them using this prefix.
 As an example: If the site being protected is <http://example.com/> and the Apache instance of this server is <http://internal.example.com:8080>, setting `CASRootProxiedAs` to <http://example.com> would result in proper service parameter generation.
 `CASCookiePath`         | /dev/null         | When users first authenticate to mod_auth_cas with a valid service ticket, a local session is established.
 Information about this session (the username, time of creation, last activity time, the resource initially requested, and whether or not the credentials were renewed) is stored in this directory.
 This location should be writable by the web server ONLY.
 Any user that can write to this location can falsify authentication information by creating a fake data file.
 NOTE: Some distributions purge the contents of `/tmp/` on a reboot, including user created directories.
 This will prevent mod_auth_cas from storing cookie information until that directory is created.
 To avoid this, try using a different location, such as `/var/cache/apache2/mod_auth_cas/`